Restrictive practices are only used in certain circumstances and are highly regulated.

 The NDIS (National Disability Insurance Scheme) National Quality and Safeguards Commission (NQSC) regulates the use of restrictive practice for all services available through the NDIS.

 The types of restrictive practices used and regulated in Australia include:

-Seclusion: Seclusion is the confinement of a person with a disability to a room or physical space.
-Usually, this will mean that the movement of a person will be restricted and they are not able to voluntary leave.
+- Seclusion: Seclusion is the confinement of a person with a disability to a room or physical space.
+Usually, this will mean that the movement of a person will be restricted and they are not able to voluntarily leave.

-Physical restraint: Physical restraint is the use of physical force to prevent or restrict a person’s body or a part of their body.
+- Physical restraint: Physical restraint is the use of physical force to prevent or restrict a person’s body or a part of their body.
 This may include holding somebody’s arms or other limbs.
-It does not cover the use of a hands-on technique to guide or redirect a person away from potential harm/injury.
+It does not cover the use of a hands-on technique to guide or redirect a person away from potential harm or injury.

 Behaviour support plans

 Behaviour support plans are designed to help carers and providers understand and manage challenging behaviours in a positive way, they also aim to reduce and eliminate the use of restrictive practices by creating alternative behaviour management strategies.